Nothing is more important than the safety of your baby. This is why we design our products with the greatest attention for this topic.

 Because each baby can respond differently to covers and clothing, it is important to check whether he or she is not too hot or too cold by feeling their neck and feet (skin may not be clammy or cold).

-An independent laboratory, called Centexbel, has tested the Witlof for kids blankets on TOG value.
-A TOG value for single use of the blanket as well as for double use of the blanket is available and is indicated with each of the blankets on our site.
+An independent laboratory, called Centexbel, has tested the Witlof for kids blankets and sleeping bags on TOG value.
+For blankets, a TOG value for single as well as for double use of the blanket is available.
+TOG values are listed in the product descriptions on our site and on the care labels of the products.

 This is how you calculate the total TOG value